-C. A Plan for Children with Disabilities and Those with Access and Functional Needs
+C. Children with Disabilities and Those with Access and Functional Needs

 All child care providers must have a written plan that accounts for children with disabilities and those with access and functional needs.
 The plan must include a specific requirement indicating how all children with special needs will be included in the emergency plan.